TABurrows/taburrows.github.io/_docs/google-cloud/networks-VPC-Peering.md

 Consumer Network Admin must peer then VPC Network Peering Seession is activated

+nb Compute Engine internal DNS names created in a network are not accessible to peered networks

 You must know the remote VPC Network Name to complete one leg of the VPC Peering Process